mui/material-ui/docs/pages/blog/building-a-masonry.md

   <img src="/static/blog/building-a-masonry/survery-response-to-q3.png" style="display: block; margin: 0 auto;" alt="Responses to the third survey question" />
 <br />

-With the help of these survey results, we came up with the following requirements:
+We also learned from the survey that most MUI users want to use a masonry component for image galleries and dashboards.
+With the help of these responses, we came up with the following requirements:

 **Must-have**: